Causes for Diarrhea in Dogs and Dog Treats That Are Great for Dogs with Diarrhea

 In instances where the symptoms of diarrhea are persistent or are accompanied with vomiting for over 24 hours, and your dog is also showing signs of lethargy or loss of appetite, you are always better off taking him to your vet without loss of time.

-Sticking with known and tested dog treats like cooked bones for dogs, kangaroo meat for dogs, fish for dogs, dog biscuits is another helpful measure to keep your dogs safe and healthy.
+Sticking with known and tested dog treats like cooked bones for dogs (to the right level of dryness from a trusted dog treat manufacturer), kangaroo meat for dogs, fish for dogs, dog biscuits is another helpful measure to keep your dogs safe and healthy.